Pre-Engineering (EGR)

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.

-This course will introduce the student to software techniques for solving different engineering problems utilizing a high level programming language such as C++, Java, or MATLAB.
+This course will introduce the student to software techniques for solving different engineering problems utilizing a high level programming language including C++ and MATLAB.
 Programs will solve electrical, chemical, mechanical, biomedical, civil, industrial and computer engineering problems.
 Topics include decision structures, loops and files, functions, numerical differentiation, and integration techniques.
 BILLABLE CONTACT HOURS: 4

 EGR 2060 Engineering Digital Circuits 4 Credit Hours